leangjia/blender_docs/trunk/blender_docs/manual/modeling/introduction.rst

 Edit Mode
 ---------

-Edit mode is the main mode where modeling takes place.
+Edit Mode is the main mode where modeling takes place.
-Edit mode is used to edit the following types of objects:
+Edit Mode is used to edit the following types of objects:

 - Meshes
 - Curves